lucas0/Lux/README.md

     -- wget -c "https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz"
     -- gunzip GoogleNews-vectors-negative300.bin.gz

+# Running

+sudo -E python3 lux.py

+if 'True' is passed as first argument, force_reload will receive its value and new bert models as well as new features will be generated.

 ## Known issues

 semantic complexity might raise a division by 0 critical error if the texts fed are not big enough.
 A simple solution to that is increasing the minimum lenght of body texts.